Many factors can cause damage to a car Engine, but how do you tell if an engine is damaged due to no oil?

 Symptoms of Low Engine Oil?

-While most of the above symptoms depict an engine deficiency in oil supply, let’s look at the promising signs of a low engine oil level.
+While most of the above symptoms depict an engine oil supply deficiency, let’s look at the promising signs of a low engine oil level.

 How Often should you check your Engine Oil Level?

-Advise from car experts recommend that you check your Engine oil level once a month.
+Car experts advise you to check your engine oil level once a month.

 To be more careful, you can perform an oil check once you want to embark on a long trip and refill if necessary.